Ashkenazi Jews: Early Jewish communities in Europe

-Beginning in the fourth century BCE, Jewish colonies sprang up in southern Europe, including the Aegean Islands, Greece, and Italy.
+Beginning in the fourth century BCE, Jewish colonies sprang up in Southern Europe, including the Aegean Islands, Greece, and Italy.
 Jews left ancient Israel for a number of causes, including a number of push and pull factors.
 More Jews moved into these communities as a result of wars, persecution, unrest, and for opportunities in trade and commerce.

-Jews migrated to southern Europe from the Middle East voluntarily for opportunities in trade and commerce.
 Following Alexander the Great's conquests, Jews migrated to Greek settlements in the Eastern Mediterranean, spurred on by economic opportunities.
 Jewish economic migration to southern Europe is also believed to have occurred during the Roman period.

 In 63 BCE, the Siege of Jerusalem saw the Roman Republic conquer Judea, and thousands of Jewish prisoners of war were brought to Rome as slaves.
 After gaining their freedom, they settled permanently in Rome as traders.
 It is likely that there was an additional influx of Jewish slaves taken to southern Europe by Roman forces after the capture of Jerusalem by the forces of Herod the Great with assistance from Roman forces in 37 BCE.
 It is known that Jewish war captives were sold into slavery after the suppression of a minor Jewish revolt in 53 BCE, and some were probably taken to southern Europe.

 Regarding Jewish settlements founded in southern Europe during the Roman era, E. Mary Smallwood wrote that "no date or origin can be assigned to the numerous settlements eventually known in the west, and some may have been founded as a result of the dispersal of Palestinian Jews after the revolts of AD 66–70 and 132–135, but it is reasonable to conjecture that many, such as the settlement in Puteoli attested in 4 BC, went back to the late republic or early empire and originated in voluntary emigration and the lure of trade and commerce."

+The Diaspora Jews maintained ties with the Land of Israel, embarking on pilgrimages and making voluntary donations to the Temple via the half-shekel tax.
+Following the destruction of the Temple in 70 CE, this internal contribution was replaced by the fiscus Judaicus, a coerced Roman tax redirected toward the construction and maintenance of the Temple of Jupiter Optimus Maximus in Rome.